negarpm/Applying-KNN-MLP-and-CNN-on-MNIST-dataset/README.md

-# Comparing classification performance of KNN and MLP on MNIST dataset
+# Comparing classification performance of KNN, MLP, and CNN on MNIST dataset

 ## File guide:
 1. mnist-knn.py: Applying KNN on MNIST dataset using sklearn library.